mirc89/reading-ios-using-methods/README.md

 ----
 ## Objectives:

-1. Learn how to call a method and supply arguments.
+1. Understand the syntax for calling a method and suppling arguments.
+2. Know how to capture the return of a method.
+3. Recognize a method with no return type (type `void`).
-2. Learn how to reference Apple documentation to find existing method names and their purposes.
+4. Learn how to reference documentation to find existing method names and their purposes.

 ## Calling a Method